Excel-DNA/Registration/README.md

         Return head.ToString()
     End Function
 ```
+### Sample Projects

+Sample projects for this library can be found in the [Excel-DNA Samples repository](https://github.com/Excel-DNA/Samples/tree/master/Registration.Sample).

 ### _Registration [Error] Repeated function name..._
 _If you receive this error when opening your Excel addin, you need to add `ExplicitRegistration="true"` to the `<ExternalLibrary Path="MyAddin.dll"...` command in your .dna file_.